omermorad/nestjs-auth0-oidc/README.md

 It supports the Auth0 OpenID Connect middleware(s) and suggests a built in use of required scopes using guards.

 #### What about `passport-auth0`?
-According to Auth0, nothing is going to happen with it.
+According to Auth0, nothing is going to happen with `passport-auth0`.
 But they **do recommend** to use `express-openid-connect` SDK if you are creating a new project.

 From Auth0 official announcement: \
 **_We recommend considering using `express-openid-connect`, as it will be our target for all innovation for web sign-in on the Node.js platform for the foreseeable future._**